-- 17. The SPRFMO OP Accreditation Evaluator is the public or private person or entity tasked by the Commission to assess and evaluate the applications for accreditation.
-The SPRFMO OP Accreditation Evaluator shall have addressed any potential or actual conflict of interest in the course of delivering its service. - 18.
-Applications for the accreditation of national observer programmes may be submitted by Members or CNCPs while applications by service providers may be submitted directly by an external, non-governmental provider of observers, or a Member or CNCP under the SPRFMO OP.
-Subject to paragraphs 36 and 38 of this CMM, the evaluation of each national observer programme or service provider shall only be undertaken by the SPRFMO OP Accreditation Evaluator. - 19.
-Subject to paragraphs 29, 30 and 31 of this CMM, the SPRFMO OP Accreditation Evaluator shall evaluate the national observer programmes and service providers against the minimum requirements and standards set by the Commission in Annex 3 of this CMM. - 20.
-The Secretariat shall ensure that the SPRFMO OP Accreditation Evaluator is required, through its service contract, to maintain the confidentiality of any information received by a Member, CNCP or service provider pursuant to this accreditation process. - 21.
-A Decision of the Commission will designate a SPRFMO OP Accreditation Evaluator no later than at its 8th annual meeting.
-The procedure for appointing the SPRFMO OP Accreditation Evaluator, as well as the terms and conditions of engagement, are outlined in COMM7-Report Annex 7i. - 22.
+- 18. Applications for the accreditation of national observer programmes may be submitted by Members or CNCPs while applications by service providers may be submitted directly by an external, non-governmental provider of observers, or a Member or CNCP under the SPRFMO OP.
+Subject to paragraphs 37 and 39 of this CMM, the evaluation of each national observer programme or service provider shall only be undertaken by the SPRFMO OP Accreditation Evaluator. - 19.
+Subject to paragraphs 30, 31 and 32 of this CMM, the SPRFMO OP Accreditation Evaluator shall evaluate the national observer programmes and service providers against the minimum requirements and standards set by the Commission in Annex 3 of this CMM. - 20.
+The Secretariat shall ensure that the SPRFMO OP Accreditation Evaluator is required, through its service contract, to maintain the confidentiality of any information received by a Member, CNCP or service provider pursuant to this accreditation process. - 21.A Decision of the Commission will designate a SPRFMO OP Accreditation Evaluator no later than at its 8th annual meeting.
+The procedure for appointing the SPRFMO OP Accreditation Evaluator, as well as the terms and conditions of engagement, are outlined in COMM7-Report Annex 7i. - 22.A Decision of the Commission will designate alternative SPRFMO OP Accreditation Evaluator no later than at its 13th annual meeting.
+The procedure for appointing the SPRFMO OP Accreditation Evaluator, as well as the terms and conditions of engagement, are outlined in COMM7-Report Annex 7i. - 23.
 The SPRFMO OP Accreditation Evaluator shall be paid out of the Commission budget.